Tenten-DevKiD-Academy/Test-Algs-SortBin/README.md

 # Test-Algs-SortBin

-Write the Binary Search at the userspace.py code and run then with on click the test.py.
-If you get all correct you have it right.
+Write the binary search in the userspace.py code and then run it by clicking test.py.
+If you do everything right, you have it right.

-Homework-Tester-Class: 23985
+> Homework-Tester-Class: **23985**